 - GMP certificates etc

-If TGA feels that they need more information, they communicate to the applicant and provide justifiable time to the applicant to provide the necessary data.
+If TGA feels that they need more information, they communicate to the applicant and provide a justifiable time to provide the necessary data.

 For the period applicant is making provision of the data, TGA follows the stop clock mechanism.